GILT-Forum/Globalization-Strategy-Playbook/playbook.md

 > <img src="https://github.com/GILT-Forum/Globalization-Strategy-Playbook/blob/main/media/story_icon.png" alt="book image" width="30"/> Susan’s company wanted to increase their global footprint and user base.
 Susan, a technology company Globalization Lead, set out to evaluate the benefits of launching the company app in an additional locale.
 >
-> In order to make a business case, Susan needed to define the criteria for applying resources to a given market (defined by variables that include size, growth, risks from the government, risk to users, and value to our business).
+> To make a business case, Susan needed to define the criteria for applying resources to a given market (defined by variables that include size, growth, risks from the government, risk to users, and value to our business).
 Susan needed data that can sufficiently inform and ultimately guide the decision-making process.
 >
 > Below are questions Susan used to qualify available data as relevant to her market evaluation:
 >
 > * Do we already have an audience in this market?
 >     * Collect data on monthly and weekly active users, weekly sign ups and activation rate, user locales, and monthly use of products/features.
 > * Is the audience ready for our product?
 >     * Collect data on users’ behavior, i.e. number of social media users, Smartphone owners, digital market share, and competition.
 Combine with complimentary data around users’ lifestyle (education level, male–female labor force participation, distribution of per-capita GDP, etc.), digital ad spending, English proficiency.
 > * What kind of engagement has the current audience shown on our product?
 >     * Collect data on the number of tickets we receive on average from this region and what sentiment users in this region have expressed.
 > * Is there any historical analogy and/or projection on how successful the business will be in that market?